Multipurpose Text Processing Tools

 eat

-# 'd' command deletes the matching lines
+# the 'd' command deletes the matching lines

 # same as: grep -v 'at'